-I'm currently a Ph.D.
-Candidate at Stanford University, conducting research at the intersection of human computer interaction, mobile interfaces, and psychology, with a strong focus on how people experience digital media.
+I completed my Ph.D. in Communication (HCI concentration) from Stanford University in 2015.
+I conduct research at the intersection of human computer interaction, mobile interfaces, and psychology, with a strong focus on how people experience digital media.

 I'm a recipient of the prestigious Ric Weiland Graduate Fellowship, awarded the Computational Social Science Fellowship for my pioneering use of big data computational methods in social science research, and received the Centennial Teaching Award for excellence in teaching.